SakuraBlossomTree/simple-rougelike/README.md

 - [X] Setup ncurses in C.
 - [X] Add Player and Movement.
-- [ ] Hardcode map - Did this for reference
+- [ ] Hardcode map - Map is done but still need to work it
 - [ ] Add enemies